-What to do: Find out if you were able to make a call without any trouble before and check the Outgoing Call Restriction (#401) setting to make sure it was not changed.
+What to do: If you were able to make a call without any trouble before, check the Outgoing Call Restriction (#401) setting to make sure it was not changed.

 - If it is set incorrectly, change it, then try to make a call.
 If you can make a call, the problem is solved. - If the Outgoing Call Restriction is already set correctly, go to Possible Cause 3.